Trending Topics

 These factors drive manufacturers to reconfigure production lines and re-engineer production processes.
-The problem is this is slow and expensive.
+The problem is this is slow and expensive, and manufacturers who are unable to pivot quickly risk losing market share to competitors who can.
 What if demand shifts again before new manufacturing processes are fully implemented?
 Adaptive manufacturing appears to offer a solution.

 What is adaptive manufacturing?

-Adaptive manufacturing combines real-time data capture and IoT technologies with flexible robotics, advanced machine and process controls, automated quality control and modular manufacturing equipment.
+Adaptive manufacturing combines real-time data capture and IoT technologies with collaborative robots, advanced machine and process controls, automated quality control and modular manufacturing equipment.
+Unlike lean systems, which are optimized for performance but remain static, adaptive systems adjust themselves based on the information they collect.

 Two essential elements of adaptive manufacturing are artificial intelligence (AI) and Industry 4.0 technologies.
 Industry 4.0 refers to the revolutionary impact of sensors, communications systems and advanced analytics that together provide new insights into ways of improving manufacturing.
-In parallel, AI in manufacturing makes sense of the volumes of data generated to identify and apply the changes in processing conditions needed.
+In parallel, AI in manufacturing and machine learning make sense of the volumes of data generated to identify and apply the changes in processing conditions needed.

 Implementing adaptive manufacturing